StatTag/StatWrap/docs/ProjectTemplates.md

 ```
 {
   "id": "STATWRAP-EMPTY",
+  "version": "1",
   "name": "Empty project",
   "description": "An empty project folder"
 }
 ```

 This is just the registry of available templates, however.
-The actual template content is found under `app/templates` in a directory tied to the `id`.
-This is to make the process of creating and applying templates more straightforward.
+The actual template content is found under `app/templates` in a directory tied to the `id` and `version`.
+This is to make the process of creating and applying templates more straightforward (e.g., `STATWRAP-EMPTY/1` for version 1 of the `STATWRAP-EMPTY` template).

+Note that a template is then uniquely identified by `id` + `version`, and this is intended to represent the ID along with the **active** version of the template.
+The reason we are associating a version with the template in addition to a unique ID is to allow future detection if a template has been updated and there is some future action we may want to trigger in that event.
+For example, we could allow the user to import missing items, if they wished.
+The other versions of the template could still be around for reference.
+At this time no specific features are planned, but we want this level of data to be available.

 ### TODO